kragen/derctuo/veskeno-outline.md

 performance will be smaller than for multiplication and because programs are already written to avoid division in hot loops whenever possible.

+I think probably the right choice is to omit multiplication from an initial Protoveskeno and see how far we get, then possibly add multiplication instructions if the lack is a sufficiently large performance loss.

 Instruction-set translation
 ---------------------------